I am thankful for…being born with crossed eyes; A Strabismus Saga

 People don’t realize how much strabismus affects your life- driving, friendships, dating relationships, hand eye coordination, depth perception etc. even reading and studying!
 It is not just a cosmetic issue.
 I have backed into things, ran into signs in plain view, tripped over curbs, etc when I am having vision problems.
 (Sure, some of this may be a natural lack of grace or tendency toward clumsiness but strabismus causes a lot of it, too.)

 If you or your child has strabismus, the important thing is to know you are not alone.
 This too will improve/pass.
-It may feel lonely, hard.
+It may feel lonely and hard.
 You may feel ugly.
 But, know this.
-You are beautiful even if one eye is looking sideways, and you deserve to find someone who will make you feel that way!
+You are beautiful.
+You matter, first and foremost to Jesus Christ.
+And, here on Earth, you deserve to find someone who will make you feel beautiful rather than settling for less!
 You can find that person!
 Even if it’s not a romantic partner, you are a child of God first and foremost, and He creates nothing less than perfection.
 I feel called to share this strabismus story now in its latest chapter and hopefully conclusion.
 Although only God knows if it is.

 While we have never been given a firm answer as to what caused my strabismus, we have concluded based on opinions from multiple specialists that it was likely birth trauma.
 I was in the birth canal far too long and finally had to be taken out with forceps and rushed to the NICU.
 I was not breathing when I was born, and I did not cry to the extreme fear and panic of my parents.
 I was also born extremely early and would have been considered premature by today’s standards.
 Genetics can also cause strabismus.
 No matter the cause, I survived and made it to where I am today because Jesus has a grand plan and a calling for my life.
 If you have made it all the way to the end of this story with me, know that Jesus has a big calling for you too!

 When I got the news of my last surgery, I did not cry, scream or carry on as I have been prone to do in the past.
 It is what it is, a fact of life, a simple Road block that God has continued to leave in my path to help me mature and grow.
 Maybe the purpose is so that I can have some impact on others who feel so different and alone, maybe it’s something else.
 But I am doing my best to live with strabismus gracefully, away from fear and to encourage others to do the same.
 By God’s grace, I have a successful career as a public relations manager.
 I have given dozens of public speeches (being selected to give a high school graduation address was a highlight for me), and I can now give eye contact with the best of them.
 The insecurities don’t all disappear at once.
 To be honest, some still exist and may always to some extent.
 But when I separated myself from fear once and for all, I truly began to live.
 Today, I give no person the power to make me feel inferior or less than especially for a condition I was born with.
 Today, I have a happy, mostly normal lifestyle.
-I am very independent and most of my acquaintances would never know my eye ever turned or that I have any residual issues with it.
+I am very independent and most of my acquaintances would never know my eye ever turned or that I have any residual issues with it unless I choose to share that information.
 My Vision is better than it ever has been.
-I feel nothing but grateful.
-I have been blessed with the best parents, the best doctors who know what to do, the best husband and a Country that allows us to have elective surgery like this.
-My surgeries were all mostly covered by insurance but either way, it is fairly cost effective.

 If you are considering strabismus surgery after a discussion with and recommendation from your doctor, don’t hold back and don’t delay.
 Your life will truly be changed in an unimaginable way.
 The first time you look at an object with both eyes TOGETHER, it truly feels like a miracle! ☺️ And that is something to be grateful for.